turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 Inheritance is when a child class inherits properties and methods from a parent class.
 When we create a child method we can tell it to inherit from another class using the `extends` and `super` keywords.

 #### extends
-The `extends` keyword allows to tell a class that it will inherit from another class.
+The `extends` keyword allows us to tell a class that it will inherit properties and methods from another class.
 In our example below, Block will inherit all the properties and methods of GamePiece.
 The Block class can add additional properties and methods to all blocks.

 ```js
 class Block extends GamePiece {